Published May 10, 2015

 This new approach – which will feel unfamiliar and therefore may too easily be rejected by the organisation – provides a rare opportunity to both celebrate and course-correct.
 For perhaps the first time, the organisation has the chance to respond to evolutions in market and customer behaviour dynamically.
 Every piece of feedback, every idea, every success and failure has a place in the story.

-To increase maturity – to survive and thrive – these organisations must urgently immerse themselves in digital – making it a critical part of their narrative.
+To develop maturity – to survive and thrive – these organisations must urgently immerse themselves in digital – making it a critical part of their narrative.

 Digital cannot be bolted on alongside the existing business.
-It has to become the core competency.
+It must become the core competency.

 Rewriting the story, one chapter at a time.